Welcome to my Appleby Horse Fair Fun Facts where I share some awesome stuff that you may not know about the biggest gypsy horse fair in the UK.

 The future is uncertain for the fair and who knows if it will be privatised and turned into a ticketed event for the organisers to prosper but this is very probable given that they have already had talks about making this a reality.

-around ten years ago by local farmer, is the main location for stall trading and catering.
+around ten years ago by a local farmer, is the main location for stall trading and catering.

 There are six authorised campsites and parking lots in the vicinity.